-Ms. Paliotti articled in Oakville Ontario in the areas of litigation, estate resolution, trust matters and wills.
+Me Paliotti articled in Oakville, Ontario, in the areas of litigation, estate resolution, trust matters and wills.
 She has been a member of the Ontario Bar since June 2018.

-From March 2019, Mr. Paliotti is also a member of the Quebec Bar and enjoys the cosmopolitan aspect of Montreal to practice her French, Italian and her comprehension of Spanish.
+As of March 2019, Me Paliotti is also a member of the Quebec Bar and enjoys the cosmopolitan aspect of Montreal to practice her French, Italian and her comprehension of Spanish.

 Although a generalist, she is particularly interested in sports, human rights and immigration.